UM-A2SRL/AePW3-LDWG/04_2023_JFS_Riso_Cesnik/02_Modal_Deformed/README.txt

 Results labeled as UVLM are for the beam model coupled with the VLM (UM/NAST-VLM model) and are fully nonlinear (nonlinear kinematics and follower aerodynamics)

 Results labeled as GFEM are for the built-up FEM subject to converged UM/NAST-VLM loads analyzed in SOL 400 and are fully nonlinear (nonlinear kinematics and follower aerodynamics)

+The last two results above are for the model without skin.